wilsondenq879/Open_Copilot/README.md

 # Edge AI Chat

 This project is a Microsoft Edge Manifest V3 extension.
-It injects a collapsible chat panel into webpages, collects the current page content, selected text, and attachments, then sends everything to your local Ollama instance.
+It injects a collapsible chat panel into webpages, collects the current page content, selected text, and attachments, then sends everything to your local Ollama or LM Studio instance.

 It is not an official GitHub Copilot provider integration.
 Instead, it is a browser-side local AI chat bridge designed to let you summarize pages, translate content, explain code, and analyze images/text files directly with local models on any website.